-ONLINE APPLICATION Submit the online Endorsement Application and CBC registration.
+Submit the online Endorsement Application and Criminal Background Check (CBC) registration.

-2. If you hold a compact license from another state and have moved to Mississippi, you may continue to practice on your compact license for up to 30 days while your endorsement process is under review.
+If you hold a compact license from another state and have moved to Mississippi, you may continue to practice on your compact license while your endorsement process is under review.

 *Please do not submit any supporting documentation prior to completing the online application and submitting payment*